 6. Think outside the box when it comes to your content

 How do you optimize your brand awareness?
 Most businesses have a blog, but not all dive into other content channels.
 There is a whole other world out there, that gets people excited and interested in what you do.
 Webinars, classes, events, ebooks, you get the point.
 By having different types of content to offer, you may hit into a new channel you were previously missing out on.

 For example, Thought Leadership is a great way to build your brand, increase your visibility more broadly, raise your profile and attract more clients/customers.
-Activities like speaking at a conference, writing articles, building your following on social media all contribute increasing your aw!
+Activities like speaking at a conference, writing articles, building your following on social media all contribute to increasing your awareness!”

 7. Use all channels and relationships to maximum campaign exposure

-The importance of highlighting our domain name in all our marketing materials, including and especially info-graphics that attempt to clarify complex legal topics.
+Says David Reischer from LegalAdvice.com, “It’s important for us to highlight our domain name in all our marketing materials.
+This is especially true for our info-graphics that attempt to clarify complex legal topics.”